KnowEnG/Spreadsheets_Transformation/README.md

 ## Table of Transformtions
 ---
-1. Subset Based on Phenotype category & id
+1. Subset Based on Phenotype category and id
 2. Intersection
 3. Subset Genes
 4. Union